Newly Single Kendall Jenner Sunbathes In Ultra-Tiny Bikini With Kourtney Kardashian’s Ex

 “She’s spending time with her friends and back to being in fun mode.”

-While People reports the former couple to be “on a break,” the consensus largely seems to be that this supermodel has called it quits with her 21-year-old ex.
-Jenner and Sabbat were both spotted on sun loungers at the swanky Eden Roc Hotel.
+While People reports the former couple is “on a break,” the consensus largely seems to be that this supermodel has called it quits with her 21-year-old ex.
+Jenner and Sabbat were both spotted on sun loungers at the swank Eden Roc Hotel.

 View this post on Instagram